Project-MONAI/monai-deploy-informatics-gateway/docs/api/rest/config.md

 # Configuration APIs

-The _configuration_ endpoint provide the following APIs to configured the Informatics Gateway.
+The _configuration_ endpoint provides the following APIs to configured the Informatics Gateway.

-## GET /config/monaiaetitle
+## GET /config/ae

 Returns a list of MONAI Deploy SCP Application Entity Titles configured on the Informatics Gateway.